I'm travelling there in a few days and I'm not aware of any major risks.

 Costa Rica is very safe as Central American countries go.
 Petty theft is prevalent , so you should take precautions as you would anywhere in the world.
 Try to get out of San Jose ASAP, because there is little to see there anyway.Do not try to rent a car, traffic is crazy, and there are few road markers.
 A better option is to fly into Liberia, in the northwest portion of the country.
 I have been there 6 or seven times with no problems.
 If this your first visit I suggest you get a packaged tour.
 The people are very friendly, but there can be a problem with Kidnapping.
 This is largely a result of unchecked Columbians in the country, and the get a backpacker to pay 3-5hundred ransom, and if you appear wealthy, expect to pay more.
-The nw providence has less of this problems, and is actually driveable. over 6 years ago
+The nw providence has less of this problems, and is actually driveable. almost 7 years ago

 I've lived and worked (running a non-profit volunteer company) in Costa Rica for 8 years.
 Be careful in the bus stations and in San Jose.
 Use common sense - like you would anywhere.
 Don't leave belongings in your rental car.
 I've found it to be safer than most places I've been in the world.
 Here is an article from USA Today about the safety in Costa Rica: